Empowering Mental Health Providers through Tech and Security

-Prior to taking on the director role at PCT, she was balancing being PCT’s deputy director and human educational compass.
-Liath is a Ph.D. candidate in Religious Studies (yes, she’s currently ABD.)
-She began her academic career at Reed College and continued her graduate work at the University of Cape Town.
+Prior to taking on the director role at PCT, she was balancing being PCT’s deputy director and working alongside Roy while being a Ph.D. candidate in Religious Studies (yes, she’s currently ABD.)
+She began her academic career at Reed College and continued her graduate work at the University of Cape Town, South Africa.
 Liath is the President of the Interfaith Council of Greater Portland, co-convener of the Beloved Community of Oregon, and formerly worked for the Harvard Pluralism Project.
 Liath is deeply committed to human rights and social justice advocacy and education — and loves that those are values shared by the whole PCT team.